 - fresh fruit

 - Refrigerator - leave the tart in the fridge for up to 5 days.
-I am lucky if I can make it last 3 days!

 - Freezer - cut individual slices and place in airtight containers for up to 3 months.
 Defost overnight in the refrigerator.